Scalable and Robust Community Detection with Randomized Sketching: Computational Complexity

 For SbS, the computational complexity is roughly $\softO\left( \frac{r^3 q^4 f^4}{\obsprob^2 \densdiff^4} \right)$ for the \largeq/ regime.
 However, in the \smallq/ regime, this can become as small as $\softO\left( \frac{r^5}{\obsprob^2 \densdiff^4} \right)$, making the decomposition almost independent of the graph size.

 The computational complexity of Step~\ref{alg:SampleStep} of Algorithm~\ref{alg:mainalgorithm} will depend on the sampling algorithm used.
-For random sampling, this is linear in $N'$ and independent of the graph size.
+For URS, this is linear in $N'$ and independent of the graph size.
 For SbS, a linear number of $\ell_0$-norms must be calculated.
-For SRS, the sampling step is of order $\bigO(N^{'} N^2)$, i.e., for each sample, we need to take an inner product with each column, albeit the binary embedding makes these inner products cheaper, of order $\bigO(m N^{'} N)$, where $m$ is the dimension of the embedding space.
+For SRS, the sampling step is of order $\bigO(N' N^2)$, i.e., for each sample, we need an inner product with each column, albeit the binary embedding makes these inner products cheaper, of order $\bigO(m N' N)$, where $m$ is the dimension of the embedding space.

-The retrieval step requires an inner product with each column for each cluster, making the complexity of this step $\bigO(r N)$.
+The complexity of the retrieval step is $\bigO(r N' N)$ since it requires an inner product with each column for each cluster.